Bullying of Students - Prevention and Response

 This policy sets out the department’s position on student bullying and the requirements for preventing and responding to student bullying, including online bullying, in NSW public schools and preschools.

-5 February 2021 – update of formatting of implementation document, Anti-bullying plan and links in the policy statements.Superseded Documents
+2021 Feb 05 – updated format of implementation document, Anti-bullying plan, and links in the policy statement.

-June 2018 – The policy replaced the previous "Bullying: Preventing and Responding to Student Bullying in Schools Policy".
+2018 Jun – the policy replaced the previous 'Bullying: Preventing and Responding to Student Bullying in Schools Policy'.
 The policy was streamlined to reduce the administrative burden on principals and ensure greater consistency of bullying prevention plans across the state.

 - Policy statement